-Berberine is an alkaloid, which is a chemical compound found in several plants such as goldenseal.
-For centuries, this herb was used by a number of Native American tribes for medicinal purposes, including stomach ulcers and eye irritation.
+Berberine is an alkaloid.
+Alkaloids are chemical compound found in several plants.
+For centuries, this herb was used by a number of Native American tribes for treating ailments, including stomach ulcers and eye irritation.

 Berberine affects AMP-activated protein kinase (AMPK).
 This is the enzyme that controls the way your body produces and uses energy.
 If the body’s AMPK levels are unbalanced, this can affect how your body regulates cholesterol, blood pressure, and blood sugar.

 Ezetimibe is a statin that is commonly found in medications for high cholesterol.
 Unfortunately, some people are unable to tolerate the side effects of statins.
 Berberine may be a safe alternative for these people.
 Because it works in a different way than statins, it can also be combined with the drugs as a more effective treatment than using either alone.

-It’s also important to remember that supplements are not regulated by the U.S. Food and Drug Administration (FDA), which means private manufacturers are responsible for making sure their products are safe for human use.
+It’s also important to remember that supplements are not regulated by the U.S. Food and Drug Administration (FDA).
+This means private manufacturers are responsible for making sure their products are safe for human use.
 These products could potentially contain other additives that may be harmful.

 Studies on berberine show encouraging results for its potential in treating cholesterol and other conditions.
 However, most of this research has involved animals, with only a few small human trials.
 Larger studies will be needed before berberine becomes widely accepted as a treatment.
 There are several kinds of berberine and berberine-containing herbs on the market.
 Speak to a medical professional before deciding to take berberine as a way to treat your high cholesterol.